Sakrac/x65/README.md

 **TODO**
 * OMF export for Apple II GS/OS executables
-* Hierarchical cycle timing in list file
 * irp (indefinite repeat)

 **FIXED**
+* Enabled EXT and CYC directive for merlin, accumulating cycle timing within scope (Hierarchical cycle timing in list file) / CYC...CYC (6502 only for now)
 * First pass cycle timing in listing file for 6502 targets
 * Enums can have comments
 * XREF required to reference XDEF symbols in object files (.x65)